xxdydx/blog/_posts/2021-07-12-a-xor-challenge.markdown

 permalink: /a-xor-challenge.html
 ---

+A pretty interesting challenge, so I thought I'd do a writeup about it for future reference.

 ## Description
 Haha!
 I encrypted a message containing the flag with a 12-byte XOR key.
 Let's see if you can crack it.
 Btw, the phrase "Your flag is" shows up in the plaintext, good luck!
 Note: The plaintext containing the flag contains some non-printable ascii characters to throw off auto-xor solvers :wink: